philmikejones/beginning-mapping/handout.md

 - What other factors affect GP practice density (e.g. population density)?
 - Are there any outliers (high life expectancy but low density, or vice versa)?
 - What other information would you like to have to assess this in more detail?
 Perhaps number of patients, number of complex needs patients, number of doctors, CQC rating, etc.?
+- What other variables or data would you like to compare life expectancy with?
+Infant mortality?
+Obesity prevalence?
+Air quality?
+Cake consumption?[^cake] Anything else?

+[^cake]: I have plotted cake consumption based on simulated data from the Adult Dental Health Survey.

 If you have some time left you are welcome to use the time to: